roots/docs/trellis/deploys.md

 ## Hooks

-Trellis deploys let you customize what happens at each step of the deploy process.
+Trellis deploys let you customize what happens at each step of the atomic deployment process.
 A single deploy has the following steps in order:

 1. `initialize` - creates the site directory structure (or ensures it exists)
 2. `update` - clones the Git repo onto the remote server
 3. `prepare` - prepares the files/directories in the new release path (such as moving the repo subtree if one exists)
 4. `build` - builds the new release by copying templates, files, and folders
 5. `share` - symlinks shared files/folders to new release
-6. `finalize` - finalizes the deploy by updating the `current` symlink
+6. `finalize` - finalizes the deploy by updating the `current` symlink (atomic deployments)

 Each step has a `before` and `after` hook.
 The hooks are variables that you can define with a list of custom task files to be included and run when the hook fires.